davidcl64/litelist/README.md

 the heavy lifting for the data binding and managing the DOM.
 For a more thorough example of how to implement this using Rivets, see the [Rivets demo](https://github.com/davidcl64/litelist/demo).

-Rivets support is included in the bundled libraries or can be included separately (rvlitelist.js/rvlitelist.min.js).
+Rivets is not in the bundled libraries it can be included separately when needed or you can create a custom bundle.

     var rvLiteList = new LiteList.RivetsLiteList({
         itemWidth       : Optional - width of each item.
 If not provide one item per row is assumed